jawordpressorg/core-handbook/core/tutorials/installing-wordpress-locally/from-svn.md

 In your web browser, navigate to [http://localhost/wordpress-svn/src/](http://localhost/wordpress-svn/src/) to run the installation process.

+**For those using Windows 11**: If you have not previously installed npm and grunt you will get an error with suggested npm commands.
+Download and install nodejs from here: [https://nodejs.org/download/release/latest-v14.x/](https://nodejs.org/download/release/latest-v14.x/).
+Before attempting to run the suggested npm commands, open a command window and navigate to your wordpress-svn directory.
+Issue the following command: `npm install -g grunt-cli` – This installs the grunt client.
+Then add grunt to your wordpress instance using:
+`npm install grunt –save-dev`
+`npm run dev` should now complete the process of unpacking the WordPress install.

+Upon browser refresh you should get the response as described below.
+These directions are described in more detail at [https://gruntjs.com/getting-started](https://gruntjs.com/getting-started).

 **If you created your `wp-config.php` file manually**, you will be presented with the standard WordPress installation screen.
 You will do the famous “5 minute install” – enter your site title, desired username, choice of a password (twice), and your e-mail address, then **click Install WordPress** to complete the installation. **Click Log In** on the Success screen, enter your username and password, and configure the settings for your preferences.

 **If you prefer to let WordPress create the file**, you will be presented with a screen asking if you want to create the file now. **Click Create a Configuration File** to continue.
 Enter your database credentials for your local web server on the third screen, as well as the database table prefix you want to use (default is `wp_`).
 After you complete all the fields, **click Submit**.
 WordPress will check that it can connect to your database with the information you provided.
 If successful, **click Run the install** to proceed.